-We’ve all eaten honey, and many people supplement our diets by eating valuable bee byproducts such as bee pollen.
-However, there are several unique varieties of bees; that ones create honey, and what do other kinds of bees do?
+We’ve all eaten honey, and many people supplement their diets by eating valuable bee byproducts such as bee pollen.
+However, there are several unique varieties of bees; you now about the ones that create honey, you may wonder, what do other kinds of bees do?

-There are about 25,000 recognized species of bee worldwide (roughly 4,000 in america), all of which are classified under the superfamily Apoidea.
+There are about 25,000 recognized species of bees worldwide (roughly 4,000 in America), all of which are classified under the superfamily Apoidea.
 These are divided into nine households, four of which are very small in terms of numbers of species.

 We are most familiar with a single family of bee, Apidae, which includes honey and bumblebees.
 Honey bees, obviously, create honey; these are social bees that live in colonies of 50,000 to 60,000 workers, 300 drones, and generally a single queen.
 Honey colonies are very complex concerning behavior and total function; those bees behave for the survival of the colony, and not for individual survival.
 There are ten broad types of honey globally, and a hybrid variety, the Africanized bee, or “killer bee.”
 The European honey is most frequently maintained by beekeepers, with the goal of harvesting honey and bee byproducts.

 Bumblebees are also from the family Apidae, but bumblebee colonies are much smaller compared to those of honey bees, normally hosting just a few hundred worker bees.
-Like honey, bumblebees are excellent pollinators of different flowers; their bodies are rather furry, trapping pollen readily as the bees move from blossom to blossom to eat.
-And bumblebees do in fact make honey, similar in texture and taste to honey from honey bees but greenish-golden in tint rather than the pure golden color of frequent honey.
+Like honeybees, bumblebees are excellent pollinators of different flowers; their bodies are rather furry, trapping pollen readily as the bees move from blossom to blossom to eat.
+Bumblebees do in fact make honey, similar in texture and taste to honey from honey bees but greenish-golden in tint rather than the pure golden color of common honey.
 Bumblebees make comparatively small amounts of honey — their colonies are really small — and it’s tough to harvest, so bumblebee honey is usually not found on the marketplace.

 There are yet more members of this Apidae household, solitary instead of colonizing.
 Digger bees frequently nest in close proximity to one another, giving the look of a colony, but every female is acting independently, protecting and collecting pollen because of her young.
 These bees are nonaggressive and will not sting unless they are trapped in clothing.
 Carpenter bees, on the other hand, nest in old wood; such as digger bees, they’re solitary, but often nest in close proximity to each other.